jinheeyi/Workshop-task-4/README.md

 **week 2 lectures**
 ![Screenshot 2025-01-24 121441](https://github.com/user-attachments/assets/d8c8526b-f297-4dd1-8b82-29071c2f397f)
 **Coding at the moment, this part is where there was some confusion on the function preload(){ because the image didn't appeared but only showed the extra close-up of the image.**
-- I began to research on www.google.com on 'p5.js image resize.' and got some good information.
+- I began to research on www.google.com on 'p5.js image resize.' and got some good info and exactly what I wanted.
 ![Screenshot 2025-01-24 150200](https://github.com/user-attachments/assets/28389e66-f2bc-4d28-b0a0-d99dbc272f6b)
-- First, there were two errors on for the first
+- First, there were two errors on for the first code:
 ```ruby
 function preload(){
 ```